biltzerpos/TAB2XML/README.md

 <ul>
 	<li>
-		Playing the notes: Clicking on the “Play Notes” button plays the notes from beginning to end.
+		Playing the notes: Clicking on the ï¿½Play Notesï¿½ button plays the notes from beginning to end.
 Pause and playing from the specific measure will be available in future releases.
 Please note that while the notes are being played, the other functionalities are not usable.
 	</li>
 	<li>
-		Printing Music Sheet: Clicking on the “Print Music Sheet” button opens a print dialogue window where you can either select to print the music sheet using your preferred printer or save it as a PDF file.
+		Printing Music Sheet: Clicking on the ï¿½Print Music Sheetï¿½ button opens a print dialogue window where you can either select to print the music sheet using your preferred printer or save it as a PDF file.
 		<ul>